Have you ever felt the need to take a vacation when you return from your trip?

 - Home exchanges: increasingly popular among long-haul travelers, it is an economical solution that allows you to extend the time of your trip.

-- Homestays: more authentic, a homestay or a guest house, will enable you to learn more about the local life through the exchanges you’ll have with the owners or families you live with.
+- Homestays: more authentic, a homestay or a bed & breakfast, will enable you to learn more about the local life through the exchanges you’ll have with the owners or families you live with.

 Slow travelers love slow food